onzelf/openhealth-cdi/doc/AUDIT.md

 Findings were graded by one question: **does the code contradict something the artifact claims about itself?** This is a research reference implementation, not a production system.
 Attack surface on a single-host demonstrator was out of scope.
 A property documented as a trust-boundary assumption is an assumption, not a defect; a property the documentation asserts but the implementation or tests cannot support is a defect regardless of exploitability.

-The boundary statements in `ARCHITECTURE.md` had been written with input from the same models that performed earlier reviews and had not had an independent read.
+The boundary statements in [ARCHITECTURE.md](ARCHITECTURE.md) had been written with input from the same models that performed earlier reviews and had not had an independent read.
 The audit therefore treated the documentation itself as a subject, not as ground truth.
 The same applied to the statelessness claim in the JMIR manuscript, audited in the second round (§6).

 ## 3. Review chain

 Two prior model-based reviews were scoped to the governance plane's decision logic (maintainer-reported).
 The first round of the present audit was deliberately scoped to what those reviews had not covered: deployment topology (`src/infra/tofu/main.tf`), the nginx mTLS edges, the signer and issuers, the Hub's Mode 1B composition path, and the conformance suite.
-It read `doc/ARCHITECTURE.md` and `doc/GOVERNANCE_COMPOSITION.md` before any code, then audited the implementation against five claims fixed in advance by the maintainer.
 A second round audited one claim from the JMIR manuscript concerning stateless admission.

 Each round was repeated against the commits resolving the previous round's findings, until a round produced none.